Fear and Anger

-Aversion and anger almost always arise as a direct reaction to a threatening or painful situation.
-If they are not understood they grow into hatred.
+Notice how aversion and anger almost always arise as a direct reaction to a threatening or painful situation.
+If they are not seen clearly and understood they grow into hatred.
 As we have seen, pain and loss are undeniable parts of human life.
 Buddhist texts speak of a mountain of pain.
 They tell us our tears of grief could fill all four great oceans.
 When our experience is one of pain, hurt, loss, or frustration, our usual habit is to draw back in aversion or strike out in anger, to blame or run away.

 Like pain, fear is the other common predecessor to anger and hate—fear of loss, of hurt, of embarrassment, of shame, of weakness, of not knowing.
 When fear arises, anger and aversion function as strategies to help us feel safe, to declare our strength and security.
 In fact, we actually feel insecure and vulnerable, but we cover this fear and vulnerability with anger and aggression.
 We do this at work, in marriage, on the road, in politics.
 A fearful situation turns to anger when we can’t admit we are afraid.
 As the poet Hafiz writes, “Fear is the cheapest room in the house.
 I’d rather see you in better living conditions.”
 Without insight, we are doomed to live our lives in this cheap room.

 Fortunately, we can train ourselves to live with mindfulness, to meet fear and pain with wisdom instead of with the habits of aversion and anger.
 When a painful or threatening event arises, we can open our eyes to it.
-When we learn to bear our own pain and face our own fears, we will no longer blame and inflict it on others, neither family members nor other tribes.
-With mindfulness, instead of reacting, we can respond with spacious clarity, purpose, firmness, and compassion.
+When we learn to tolerate our own pain and face our own fears, we will no longer blame and inflict it on others, neither family members nor other tribes or peoples.
+With mindfulness, instead of reacting, we can acknowledge our pains and concerns and then respond with spacious clarity, purpose, firmness, and compassion.
 A wise response includes whatever action, fierce at times, is the most caring toward life, our own and others’.

-Imagine a healthy mind as one that is free from entanglement in any level of hatred.
+Imagine a healthy mind as one that is free from entanglement in hatred.
 At first this might seem impossible, an idealistic attempt to impose decorum on our innately aggressive human nature.
-But freedom from hatred is not spiritual repression, it is wisdom in the face of pain and fear.
+But freedom from hatred is not spiritual repression—it is wisdom in the face of pain and fear.